sevmeyer/ktxjuggle/README.md

 case insensitive hexadecimal digit.
 Printable ASCII characters (%20 - %7E) are written directly, except for the percent (%25), double quote (%22), and backslash (%5C).

+If an image consists of a short repeating byte pattern, it is inlined in JSON as a percent-encoded string.
+This can be turned off with `--inline 0`.

 Endianness